 A prescriptive guide to restoring cognitive calm, based on Amen Clinics chief psychiatrist Dr. Joseph Annibali’s three decades of treating patients who suffer from overloaded, overstimulated brains.

 Dr. Joseph Annibali has treated thousands of people with overloaded, overstimulated brains.
-Some people describe their brain as being “in chaos”; others feel that their brain is “on fire.”
+Some people describe their brains as being “in chaos”; others feel that their brain is “on fire.”

 But whether they are ultimately diagnosed with anxiety, disabling OCD, depression, bipolar disorder, or even substance abuse, the underlying problem is a Too-Busy Brain, a great irritant that interferes with attention, concentration, focus, and mood, and often much more.
 It may even be a sign of undetected damage to either the brain or the body itself.